George Raynor (pirate)

-George Raynor (1665–1743) (Note: Last name also spelled Raynor, Reiner, or Rayner.) (also known as Josiah Raynor (Note: Captain George (and possibly "Josiah") Raynor should not be confused with the George Rayner, a crewman aboard the Adventure (captured by Joseph Bradish in 1698) who died while attempting to return to civilization.
+George Raynor (1665–1743) (Note: Last name also spelled Raynor, Reiner, or Rayner.)
+(Note: Captain George (and possibly "Josiah") Raynor should not be confused with the George Rayner, a crewman aboard the Adventure (captured by Joseph Bradish in 1698) who died while attempting to return to civilization.
 He is also not identified as the pirate William Rayner, who sailed with John Quelch and was tried but pardoned in 1704.)) was a pirate and privateer active in the Red Sea.
 As a pirate he captained the Batchelor’s Delight (or Loyal Jamaica).
+He story is often conflated with that of Josiah Raynor, an unrelated pirate active in the same time period and in the same areas.

 Biography

 In 1687 Raynor married Sarah Higby in Lyme CT.
 Ostensibly sailing as a privateer against the French, Raynor had been elected captain of the Loyal Jamaica (later renamed Bachelor's Delight) in 1690.

 He put in at Adam Baldridge’s pirate trading post near Madagascar in late 1691 after capturing a Moorish ship, along with William Cotter.
 After resupplying and repairing the ship they shared out treasure from their voyage and sailed back to the Province of South Carolina.
 He and his crew may have captured one last ship before ending their voyage, taking a vessel belonging to Carolina plantation owner Jonathan Amory.
 (Note: Amory was a friend of William Rhett (Rhett's daughter married Amory's son) who would later be captured by the pirate Hynde before turning pirate hunter to bring in Stede Bonnet.)
 Raynor ran the ship aground; its guns were seized for use by Charles Town.
 Absolved of piracy by 1692, he and the crew settled locally.
 Records show him recognized as a merchant, having been indemnified against accusations stemming from his pirate days.
 Raynor purchased a series of properties on Kiawah Island.
 (Note: At least one source (Trinkley) says Raynor got married in Charleston, but other genealogical records say he had been married earlier in Connecticut, to where he eventually returned.)
 His daughter married the son of former Carolina governor James Moore, and together with some of Moore's other children, eventually moved to Cape Fear.

-Raynor's name (Note: References to Raynor after he left the Carolinas generally refer to Josiah Raynor, not George.
-At least one source (Jameson) claims these are the same pirate, but identification is not certain.) appears again a few years later as an associate of Thomas Tew and Henry Every.
-Raynor may have signed aboard for Thomas Tew's second voyage alongside Every in 1694, which resulted in Tew's death.
+References to Raynor after he left the Carolinas generally refer to Josiah Raynor, not George.
+At least one source (Jameson) claims these are the same pirate, but identification is not certain.
+"Raynor" appears again a few years later as an associate of Thomas Tew and Henry Every.
+Raynor - that is, Josiah Raynor - may have signed aboard for Thomas Tew's second voyage alongside Every in 1694, which resulted in Tew's death.
 Eventually making his way back to New York City around 1700, possibly with William Mayes, Raynor was suspected of piracy and had to petition a friend to intercede with Governor Benjamin Fletcher to release his treasure chest.
 After selling his Long Island property he settled in Connecticut.